FEAScript/FEAScript-core/examples/solidHeatTransferScript/HeatConduction1DWall/README.md

 ### Instructions

 The example requires the `feascript` npm package and its peer dependencies (`mathjs`).
-It imports FEAScript directly from the npm package and runs the simulation in a Node.js environment, making it suitable for server-side applications or local development without a browser.
+It imports FEAScript directly from the npm package and runs the simulation in a Node.js environment, making it suitable for server-side applications or local development without a browser (no WEB APIs here).
 To run the example you should follow these instructions:

 1. **Create package.json with ES module support:**